Input

 What is a CSS Beautifier?

 The same tool can also minify CSS — stripping comments, extra whitespace, and unnecessary characters to reduce file size for faster page loading in production.
+For a complete reference of all CSS properties and syntax, W3Schools CSS and the CSS Wikipedia article are handy starting points.

 How to Use the CSS Beautifier